P-Gayle/Digital-Futures-Front-End-Challenge/MY-README.md

 ![component hierarchy page 2 ](./images/component-hierarchy-2.svg)

 - Whilst not included on the wireframe, a Header component was added for a better UI
-- Due to difficulties with the Router, the ArticleSummary component has been omitted.

-## TESTS

 ## AllHeadlines